txt/se25/docs/design4.md

 ## **The Rebel View (10 min)**

-> “For SE, the best thing to do with most data is to throw it away.” — Tim Menzies
+> “For SE, the best thing to do with most data is to throw it away.” — Tim Menzies

 ### **Challenging Traditional Assumptions**
 1. **Irrelevance of Specific Metrics**
-   - Different projects require different metrics; no universal set exists.
+   - Different projects require different metrics; no universal set exists.
-   - **Menzies’s 1st Law:** "Gather all metrics, then prune irrelevant ones."
+   - **Menzies’s 1st Law:** "Gather all metrics, then prune irrelevant ones."
-   - **Implication:** Use data-driven selection instead of debating specific metrics.
+   - **Implication:** Use data-driven selection instead of debating specific metrics.

 2. **Combined Importance of Static Code Attributes**
-   - Individually weak metrics become strong when combined.
+   - Individually weak metrics become strong when combined.
-   - **Menzies’s 2nd Law:** "Static code attributes create useful predictors only when used together."
+   - **Menzies’s 2nd Law:** "Static code attributes create useful predictors only when used together."
-   - **Implication:** Simple models using multiple weak signals often outperform complex handcrafted models.
+   - **Implication:** Simple models using multiple weak signals often outperform complex handcrafted models.

 3. **Redundancy of Excessive Data**
-   - Pruning data can improve models.
+   - Pruning data can improve models.
-   - Power laws and redundancy in software repositories often lead to overfitting on noise.
+   - Power laws and redundancy in software repositories often lead to overfitting on noise.

 4. **Over-Hype of AI and Large Language Models (LLMs)**
-   - The assumption that bigger models always perform better is flawed.
+   - The assumption that bigger models always perform better is flawed.
-   - Many AI-based defect predictors lack comparison to simpler statistical models, indicating methodological failures.
+   - Many AI-based defect predictors lack comparison to simpler statistical models, indicating methodological failures.

 5. **Value of Imperfect Data**
-   - Noisy or "bad" data can still generate useful models.
+   - Noisy or "bad" data can still generate useful models.
-   - Dirty data does not equate to useless data.
+   - Dirty data does not equate to useless data.

 6. **Simplicity in Addressing SE Problems**
-   - Simple approaches often outperform complex models.
+   - Simple approaches often outperform complex models.
-   - Overcomplicated AI-driven defect prediction models can often be replaced with simpler techniques like nearest neighbor matching.
+   - Overcomplicated AI-driven defect prediction models can often be replaced with simpler techniques like nearest neighbor matching.

 ---